 - Ammonia Bromide (a toilet cleaner)

 Incidence of Smoking

 Each year, an estimated 3,000 nonsmoking Americans die of lung cancer, and 300,000 children suffer from lower respiratory tract infections because they inhaled the so-called “secondhand smoke”.
 The term “secondhand smoke” refers to inhaling the smoke coming from the cigarettes that someone else is smoking.

 More than 5 million children living today will die prematurely because of the decision to use tobacco and smoke cigarettes.
 More than 3 million people under the age 18 smoke half a billion cigarettes each year and more than a half of them consider themselves dependent upon cigarettes.

 The abuse of cigarettes has a really long history.
 Tobacco smoking, using both pipes and cigars, was common in many Native American cultures.
 It was a part of the culture of the classic-era Maya civilization about 1,500 years ago.
-There people smoked tobacco and also mixed it with lime and chewed it in a snuff-like substance.
-It was also used as an all-purpose medicine, and was widely believed to have magical powers, being used in divinations and talismans.
+Mayans smoked tobacco and mixed it with lime and chewed it in a snuff-like substance.
+Tobacco was also used as an all-purpose medicine, and was widely believed to have magical powers, being used in divinations and talismans.

 The real cigar became popular in England in the late 1820s and the cigarette appeared in 1828 in Spain.

 The health effects of tobacco smoking are related to direct tobacco smoking, as well as passive smoking, the inhalation of environmental or secondhand tobacco smoke.
 When cigarette smoke is inhaled, thousands of chemicals get into your bloodstream and travel throughout your body.
 These chemicals cause damage to different parts of the body: